solui/solui/packages/docs/Specification/Outputs/README.md

 Outputs specify results to display to the user once panel has succesfully executed.
-If no outputs are defined then the UI will not display any results but will simply show a success status.
+If no outputs are defined then the Dapp will not display any results but will simply show a success status.

 ![Outputs](../../images/Outputs.png)